 9 a.m.
 Thermal baths, breakfast

-Start the day early, before the crowds reach Gellért, Budapest’s prettiest thermal bath (here’s more information on the main baths of the city).
+Start the day early, before the crowds reach Gellért, Budapest’s prettiest thermal bath (here’s more information on the city's main baths).
 The highlights are the two Art Nouveau-decorated pools hidden deep inside, and the heated outdoor section overlooking the Buda Hills.
 Thermal baths can leave you drained of energy – but also feeling weightless, almost levitating – so breakfast and expertly made coffee at the nearby Kelet will be especially rewarding.
-On your way there, stop by the tiny bakery, Pékműhely, for some of the best breakfast pastries in the city.
+On your way there, stop by the tiny bakery, Pékműhely, for tasty chocolate rolls and túrós batyu.

 12 p.m.
 Dohány Street Synagogue

-Even if you aren’t Jewish, I recommend a visit to the Dohány Street Synagogue.
-This enormous temple, the biggest in Europe, harks back to the turn of the 20th century, when nearly a quarter of Budapest’s residents were Jewish.
-Today, the congregants number no more than a few dozen, as a reminder of the Holocaust and rising secularization (Budapest still has a sizable Jewish community; few are practicing, but Jewish culture is still palpable).
+Even if you aren’t Jewish, I recommend a visit to the Dohány Street Synagogue, the biggest in Europe.
 The admission ticket provides access also to the Jewish Museum upstairs and the memorials ringing the building.

 1:30 p.m.
 Farewell lunch

 Crown your Budapest trip with a generous lunch at the nearby Gettó Gulyás.
 Besides the namesake goulash, their standout is the túrógombóc – soft cottage cheese dumplings blanketed in sour cream and powdered sugar.
 Don’t leave before trying a glass of Tokaji, the famous sweet wines from eastern Hungary made with a benign fungus and known as the “wine of kings.”